During the rainy season, the number one thing you should keep in mind when taking care of your lovely desert roses is water drainage.

 |Horticultural charcoal||Improve aeration, drainage & kill germ|

 |Turface||Add acidity & retain moisture|

 |Crushed brick||Keep moisture|

 Use a plastic grocery bag or a clear polythene sheet to cover up your plants.
 The clear bag allows some sunlight to get through while still protecting our plants from getting lots of rainwater.

 The way you cover the plants varies depending on the size of your adenium and your pot.
-However, remember to be gentle.
+But be a little gentle.
 You can cut the sheets or bags and cover the caudex and root part.
-Tie the sheets together using some wires, tapes, or zip ties.
+Tie the sheets together using some wires, tapes or staples.